 Before audit logging was introduced into Skyline, both messages here would only say “Changed settings”.
 Thus, even if you have audit logging disabled, you can still benefit from it through improved Undo-Redo messages.

 Return to the audit log window.
 The next five messages under the Undo-Redo message are the All Info messages, which describe every change in detail.
 Log messages will tell you exactly where a setting changed.
 For instance, the first message reads “Settings > Transition Settings -- Prediction > Collision energy changed from “None” to “Thermo TSQ Vantage”.
 Recall that this is exactly where we navigated earlier to select the collision energy.
 The “greater than” symbols indicate that a menu item, while the “--" indicates that what follows is a tab, such as the “Prediction” tab.
 The next two messages describe how the Thermo TSQ Vantage collision energy is configured.
 This is not something we configured ourselves, however it is required since users need to be able to reproduce this settings change even if they do not have the Thermo TSQ Vantage collision energy in their Skyline instance.
 While this is a default collision energy, this is more useful when one creates their own collision energy regression.
 The next two messages indicate the changes we made to the product ion selection.
-Note that some of the changes we made are missing.
+Note that some of the changes are missing.
 For instance, we set the Precursor mass and Product ion mass to Monoisotopic, but it is not shown in the log.
 This is because those were already set by default earlier, so to keep the audit log as concise as possible they are not displayed.
 Next look at the message above, which describes the changes we made to the Peptide Settings.
 Note that the Undo-Redo message is very descriptive, telling us about the isotope modification we added.
 That is because we only made one actual change, settings the internal standard type was a default setting.
 Looking below at the All Info messages, we can see that the audit log contains the exact definition of the modification we added, despite us not having configured it manually.
 Again, this is in order for users to be able to reproduce those changes in the future, even if they do not have this particular modification in their Skyline instance, in which case they would have to create it manually.

 Undoing changes through the audit log

 Again, looking at the audit log form, you should see that there is a single arrow next to the audit log entry at the top that describes the peptides settings changes.
-This is the same arrows as the one found earlier when we inspected the Undo redo messages.
+This is the same arrow as on the Undo button on the toolbar.

+Click the arrow in the Audit Log grid

-Click the arrow, which should make the audit log entry disappear and undo the change.
+This should make the audit log entry disappear and undo the change.

-Return to the main Skyline window and you should see the previously grey arrow pointing to the right turn blue.
+Return to the main Skyline window and you should see the Redo button on the toolbar, the previously grey arrow pointing to the right, turn blue.

-Click on the small black arrow to the right of it to see the dropdown list of changes we can redo.
+Click on the small black arrowhead to the right of it.

+To see the dropdown list of changes you can redo, as shown below.